Vlahaka/The-T.N.C.-Theseus/Theseus.md

 >
 > Navy Command will be expecting the arrival of the  O.R.F. fleet under the escort of the Theseus in the buffer zone.
 >
-> Intelligence reports indicate the destruction of multiple O R.F. ships and stations by an unidentified vessel not originating from the Sol system.
+> Intelligence reports indicate the destruction of multiple O.R.F. ships and stations by an unidentified vessel not originating from the Sol system.
 >
 > Departure is to be confirmed via T.P.C. with Navy Command and executed without delay.
 >